An Hourglass Approach to Innovative Thinking

 Individual sand crystals slipping through the hourglass marking time is an apt mental image for where we are in the year – more than half the year has passed, school years are about to start, and plans for 2016 are taking shape.

 In my parallel life, I’m a fiction writer.
 In my BlessingWhite life, I’m an instructional designer, product manager, and consultant.
 There are a surprising number of ways one life informs the other.
-Allow me to share a few ideas from the world of creative writing designed to help you foster innovative thinking.
+Allow me to share a few ideas from the world of creative writing designed to help you foster innovative thinking in business.
 We have been told to think “outside the box” so often that it has become a meaningless phrase implying your usual thinking is insufficient.
 Rather than exhorting you to think outside the box, I ask you to consider thinking along the contours of an hourglass.

 In writing a story, there are no wasted pages, but you will throw away many more pages than you keep.
 An 8-page short story can take 50 pages to write.
 Viewed from outside, that inefficiency appears useless.
 But getting to the right idea right away is not generally possible; it takes examination, thoughtfulness, research perhaps, and time to percolate.

 After spending time working closely on a problem, it can be extremely beneficial to take a break.
 It is a long-established practice of writers to walk away from their manuscript before going back to revise.
 This creates the opportunity for objectivity as well as a fresh perspective.
+This practice also works to improve innovative thinking in business.
 Concentrated time followed by stepping away from the challenge can allow the problem-solving to take on a life of its own, creating the opportunity for moments of connection between otherwise unrelated phenomenon.
 Overhearing a snippet of conversation on the bus ride home, crossing paths with someone with particular experience related to your challenge, or happening across a headline that prompts a new idea can all lead to surprising conclusions previously unavailable.
 Some leaders have been known to set themselves a challenge overnight so that their subconscious problem-solves as they sleep.
 Others find the privacy of their car while driving sets the stage for new ideas.
 Taking a new route or even just trying a new food are simple acts that can create connections that were not previously possible.

 And now picture the narrowest point on the hourglass, the place where the sand sifts to the bottom.